 THE MILFORD READERS AND WRITERS FESTIVAL

 You don’t need to care about books at all to attend, but if you do, it’ll be the best weekend of your life.
 Think of it as a delightful celebration of the most luscious time of year, with loads of fun, friendly people walking to and from panels that, in the first year, included Gloria Steinem and John Berendt.
 You’re sure to be stimulated and, if you choose, learn a thing or two.
-This year it is on the weekend of September 27 – 29th.
+This year it is on the weekend of September 20 – 22nd, and Lisa Lampenelli is speaking.

 (Love film?
-Don’t miss The Black Bear Film Festival in October.)
+Don’t miss The Black Bear Film Festival October 18 -20.)

 Looking for a place to stay that’s a little more rustic, just outside the center of town?
 This privately-owned 600-acre property has three cabins for rent, with a trout stream for fishing, on-site mini waterfalls, hiking trails, and enough nature to bring back everything city life tried to obliterate.